Rivington and Blackrod High School

 Rivington and Blackrod High School in the North West region of England is a Leverhulme Trust multi-academy comprehensive school.
 Alongside Harper Green School, it operates as a Church of England teaching environment with a sixth form school.
 The school is located at two sites, with the upper school situated on Rivington Lane in Rivington, Lancashire, and the lower school situated on Albert Street in Horwich, Greater Manchester.

 Present day

 The school specialises in design and technology, mathematics and science.
 It has been awarded the status of a training school to train the next generation of teachers.
-Year Seven pupils (the lower school), occupy the former Horwich County Secondary School site Year Seven pupils also go to the Upper School Site every Monday and Friday.
+Year Seven pupils (the lower school), occupy the former Horwich County Secondary School site Year Seven pupils also go to the Upper School Site every Friday.
 The upper school (high school) eight to eleven and Sixth form students occupy the Rivington site.

 In 2008 the school was one of 11 across the country to receive a Specialist Schools and Academies Trust’s (SSAT) 2008 Futures Vision Tour Award and gave impressive A level results at 98%.
 The school ranked 7th in 2009 of 19 schools in the Bolton LEA with scores for GCSE % 50 Level 2 CVA 994.9 A/AS average points 611.1 and Level 3 CVA 990.7 in 2009.